Ashadow9/flask-hello-world/README.md

 After Jenkins completes the pipeline execution, the Flask app will be running on the server or VM.
 You can verify the deployment by visiting http://<your-server-ip>:5000 to see the “Hello World from Jenkins!” message.
 ![image](https://github.com/user-attachments/assets/49600fab-7baf-4288-a2ac-4ecbf348de71)

+### Explanation of How the Automation Works

+Jenkins is triggered by a Codeberg webhook

+It pulls the latest code

+Creates a virtual environment using python3 -m venv

+Installs packages using pip install -r requirements.txt

+Starts the Flask app in the background with nohup

+Ensures clean redeployment on every commit

+ ### Assumptions and Notes

+The app runs on port 5000; reverse proxy (e.g., Nginx) is not configured

+The app uses nohup for background execution — consider gunicorn or supervisord for production